jwmatthys/musescore-theory-plugins/README.md

 no 5th        Chord is in inversion and is missing the fifth.
-X             Voice crossing error sp            Spacing error (more than an octave between soprano-alto or alto-tenor) LTx2          Leading tone is doubled
+X             Voice crossing error sp            Spacing error (more than an octave between soprano-alto or alto-tenor) raise LT      Leading tone needs to be raised
+LT doubled    Leading tone is doubled
 ||P5          Parallel 5ths (hidden 5ths will also be identified as ||P5)
 ||P8          Parallel octaves
-LT res        Leading tone needs to resolve up to tonic* tendency res  A tendency tone needs to resolve down (usually the 7th of a V7 chord) d7 res        Seventh of viio7 needs to resolve down s range       Soprano note is out of standard range (C4 - G5) a range       Alto note is out of standard range (G3 - D5)
+LT res        Leading tone needs to resolve up to tonic* tendency      A tendency tone needs to resolve down (usually the 7th of a V7 chord) d7 res        Seventh of viio7 needs to resolve down s range       Soprano note is out of standard range (C4 - G5) a range       Alto note is out of standard range (G3 - D5)